G3 (tour): 2006

 The first 2006 G3 tour featured John Petrucci, Eric Johnson and Joe Satriani.
 Performances were held from October 16, 2006 to October 29, 2006 across Latin America.

 The second 2006 G3 tour featured John Petrucci, Steve Vai and Joe Satriani.
 Performances were held across Australia from November 29, 2006 to December 8, 2006.

 2007

 The G3 2007 tour featured Paul Gilbert, John Petrucci and Joe Satriani.
 Shows were held from March 14 to April 14.
 At the last show of the tour during the song "Glasgow Kiss" Paul Gilbert's band came out wearing kilts and did a small dance.

 The G3 Jam featured Johnny A. at the Orpheum Theatre in Boston, MA.

 2012

 The G3 2012 tour featured Steve Lukather in Australia/Steve Morse in Europe, Joe Satriani and Steve Vai.

 2016

 The G3 2016 tour featured Joe Satriani and Steve Vai and the Aristocrats.
 Shows were held in various cities in Italy and Germany from July 2, 2016 to July 13, 2016.

 2018

 The G3 2018 tour featured John Petrucci, Uli Jon Roth in Europe/Phil Collen in the States and Joe Satriani.

+2024

+The G3 2024 thirteen-show US tour featured Steve Vai, Joe Satriani and Eric Johnson.
+The tour resulted in the Reunion Live album.